Kevin Cahoon: Television and film

-On television, Cahoon portrayed Earl Clark on FOX's 'Monarch', beginning in September 2022.
+On television, Cahoon recently portrayed Gunther on FX's 'The Beauty' and Earl Clark on FOX's 'Monarch', beginning in September 2022.
 Other television credits include, Hugo on Season 2 and Season 3 of A Series of Unfortunate Events (Netflix), Rueben Lundgren on Nurse Jackie (Showtime), Jon-Jon on Modern Family (ABC), Ross Rothman on Six Degrees (ABC) and Kermit Jones on The Royale (AMC).
-He has also guest starred on The Marvelous Mrs. Maisel (Amazon), Elementary (CBS), Odd Mom Out (BRAVO), Black Box (ABC), The Good Wife (CBS), The Mentalist (CBS), CSI (CBS), Franklin and Bash (TNT), NCIS (CBS), Canterbury's Law (FOX), Hope and Faith (ABC), Ed (NBC), Law and Order (NBC) and Law and Order: Criminal Intent (NBC).
+He has also guest starred on Ryan Murphy's 'The Beauty', The Marvelous Mrs. Maisel (Amazon), Elementary (CBS), Odd Mom Out (BRAVO), Black Box (ABC), The Good Wife (CBS), The Mentalist (CBS), CSI (CBS), Franklin and Bash (TNT), NCIS (CBS), Canterbury's Law (FOX), Hope and Faith (ABC), Ed (NBC), Law and Order (NBC) and Law and Order: Criminal Intent (NBC).
 On film he can be seen in So Cold the River, I Am Michael, Disney's Mars Needs Moms, Woody Allen's The Curse of the Jade Scorpion, Paul Reiser's The Thing About My Folks, Adrienne Shelly's Sudden Manhattan, Michael Knowle's One Night, and W.E. directed by Madonna.
 He also was featured in the Woody Allen short, Sounds From A Town I Love, which was created for VH-1's "The Concert for NYC" after September 11, 2001.
 He portrayed Bobby Barnes on Season 3 of Glow on Netflix.
 He is member of The Television Academy.